binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 * Contrary to a blog post on the [beefproject](http://blog.beefproject.com/2014/06/kali-formerly-backtrack-linux-beef.html), I've found the most useful way to run BeEF to be from the `/usr/share/beef-xss/` directory
 `./beef`
 This way provides the most feedback.
-If the main config.yaml (That resides in `/etc/beef-xss/config.yaml`) contains `extension: console: shell: enable: true`, then we also get an interactive [console](https://github.com/beefproject/beef/wiki/BeEF-Console).
+If the main `config.yaml` (That resides in `/etc/beef-xss/config.yaml`) contains:
+`extension: console: shell: enable: true`
+then we also get an interactive [console](https://github.com/beefproject/beef/wiki/BeEF-Console).
-* The other way, running from the command line:
+* The second way, running from the command line:
 `service beef-xss start`
 gives no feedback other than a return.
-* Running BeEF from the Kali menu:
+* The third way, running BeEF from the Kali menu:
-Menu: Exploitation Tools -> BeEF XSS Framework -> beef doesn't provide a lot of feedback as to what's loaded.
+Menu: Exploitation Tools -> BeEF XSS Framework -> beef
+doesn't provide a lot of feedback as to what's loaded.

-### Tools I Use That Need Adding To Kali Linux {#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux}
+### Tools I Use That Need Adding to Kali Linux {#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux}

 I now took a backup in case I needed to revert.
 With VirtualBox it's very easy to take a snap-shot that can be reverted to at any time.
 Snap-shots are excellent for returning to a known state between penetration tests.
 Testing is not really testing at all unless you can reproduce the same results each test.
 Starting from a known state is essential for this.